Go volunteering for week, two or three into one of the 50 countries. Experience one of the 1500 projects of various topics.

 Participants with special needs

 We believe that everyone can go to a workcamp, learn and evolve.
-If you are volunteer with specific needs or you are disabled or if you are an organization working with these groups, contact us here: firstname.lastname@example.org or +420 222 362 713 before sending your application, so we can choose the right project for you.
+If you are volunteer with specific needs or if you are an organization working with these groups, contact us here: email@example.com or +420 222 362 713 before sending your application, so we can choose the right project for you.
 In some case we can provide at least small financial aid.
 Find out more about the program Volunteering for All.

 If you think workcamps are too short for you or you don’t like any project from the database, you can participate in long-term project.
 Long-term projects are usually about individual work and not about working in group.
 You can go for month or for the whole year and make your volunteering more efficient.